flamesoft/slow_food_online/README.md

 Slow Food Online is a collaboration between 5 great minds, which attempts to fill the apparent void of user-friendly, interactive and well designed food ordering services here in the [Kingdom of Sweden](https://en.wikipedia.org/wiki/Sweden).

+If you'd like a firsthand look at the project while it's being developed, check out our dev-deployment on [Heroku!](http://sf-development.herokuapp.com/)

 ##Tools and technologies

 For this project we've used a bunch of quality tools and technologies which have aided us in the creation